spicetify/docs/docs/development/themes.md

 ---
 title: Themes
-description: ✨ Information on developing a Theme for Spicetify.
+description: ✨ Creating Themes for Spicetify.
 ---

 There are 2 places you can put your themes: